PointCloudLibrary/pcl/doc/tutorials/content/using_pcl_pcl_config.rst

   party dependencies reside
 * `PCL_VERSION`: the version of the found PCL
 * `PCL_COMPONENTS`: lists all available components
+* `PCL_DEFINITIONS`: lists the needed preprocessor definitions and compiler flags

 To let cmake know about external headers you include in your project, one needs to use ``include_directories()`` macro.
 In our case